 In the future, companies will be able to inhibit bonuses or company cars through blockchain technology.
 This has the potential to significantly influence the transition to sustainable energy, but it also makes it inevitable to question the ethics of traceable money.
-How much should the state be able to interfere with our private lives and spending?
+How much should the state be able to interfere with our private lives and spendings?

 Have you ever wondered how it affects our consumption that we no longer have to sign, enter a code or count physical money before we put things in the shopping cart?
 What does it mean for the insight into our finances that we pay with fingerprints, facial recognition, and other various forms of digital types of payment?

 Futurist Liselotte Lyngsø states the uplifting message that the young gamer generation is full of geniuses when it comes to technology.
-They’ll have no trouble out how to navigate in a cashless society and they are already used to handling digital money in the gaming world.
+They’ll have no trouble figuring out how to navigate in a cashless society and they are already used to handling digital money in the gaming world.

 An expiration date on money?